eclipseisoffline/customname/README.md

 ## Usage

-This mod is still in development.
+This mod is still in development, but mod builds can be found [here](https://github.com/eclipseisoffline/customname/packages/2065010).

 The `/name` command can be used as follows: